Finding the right accountant is something a lot of real estate investors (both new and experienced) have an extraordinarily difficult time with.

 How To Interview An Accountant

 As a real estate banker, I've had to look through thousands of tax returns over the years.
 Believe me – not all accountants are created equal.
-Some of them are disorganized, make mistakes, don't communicate well and don't understand how to find the right tax breaks for real estate investors.
+Some of them are disorganized, make mistakes, don't communicate well, aren't responsive and don't understand how to find the right tax breaks for real estate investors.
 On the other hand, some of them are brilliant, easy to work with and save their clients gobs of money (paying for themselves many times over), all because they know what they're doing.

-I sat down with her this past week and we compiled a solid list of questions (both from an investor's perspective and a CPA's) that you can use to find the right accountant for your business.
+I sat down with her and we compiled a solid list of questions (both from an investor's perspective and a CPA's) that you can use to find the right accountant for your business.
 These questions will help you get a comprehensive understanding of who you're dealing with BEFORE you commit to paying them a dime.

 - What types of businesses do you typically work with?